-Over the past few years I have been a wallet journeyman, going from different tri-fold wallets to bi-fold wallets and now finally to slim wallets, all with the purpose of gaining more comfort while still maintaining functionality and some style to boot.
+Over the past few years, I have been a wallet journeyman, going from different tri-fold wallets to bi-fold wallets and now finally to slim wallets, all with the purpose of gaining more comfort while still maintaining functionality and some style to boot.
 If you find yourself tired of sitting on a brick or just want something more comfortable in your front pocket, this review should give you an idea if you want to try the Basics Slim Wallet by Nomatic.
-It’s simple, slim, cheap, and very functional.
+It’s simple, slim, cheap (check the Amazon live price here), and very functional.

 The Nomatic Basics Men’s Slim Wallet was a Kickstarter project that raised way over its targeted funding amount back in 2014 and has remained a popular slim wallet since.
 The idea for the wallet is to have great functionality, due to a leather pull tab, while allowing you to carry up to 15 cards and some cash with some color options for your own personal style, all for a price among the cheapest on the slim wallet market.

 Wallet Build and Material